microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroup.md

 connectorGroupType             applicationProxy
 ```

-This example retrieve top one connector groups.
+This example retrieves top one connector groups.

 ### Example 4: Retrieve a connector groups with filter parameter